 27 Thoughts on the trailer?
 I’d forgotten how contrived these rom-coms of the early 2000s were before watching this.
 And promptly gave up on this genre again.
 With that male trailer voice, credits and colour scheme, it’s almost like your boyfriend is mansplaining them to you and therefore it’s not in joined-up writing to reinforce the plot.

 There was always at least one loopy montage with the male best friend.
 And one moment when she’ll let down her guard.
 In either of these moments male best friend would fall madly in love with her.
-The female lead will be blindly in love with her object of her affection, however, he will inevitably fall for someone else eg the Holiday.
+The female lead will be blindly in love with the object of her affection, however, he will inevitably fall for someone else eg the Holiday.
 Her object of affection will never have realised her true love for him yet find her adorable BUT still marry her rival.
 (Confused?)

 However, I must admit I was annoyed with this trailer, especially the mansplaining voice.
 And before you comment I’m just too cynical on rom-coms, I did cry – and laugh – at some of this genre.
-A particular favourite being Love Actually (2003), where Richard Curtis does a kind of Valentine’s Day (2010) but with a British ensemble cast, but set at Christmas.
+A particular favourite is Love Actually (2003), where Richard Curtis does a kind of Valentine’s Day (2010) but with a British ensemble cast, but set at Christmas.

-Or CLICK HERE to read what the other Quirky Cat thought at Thoughts All Sorts.
+Or CLICK HERE to read what the other Quirky Cat thought at her blog at Thoughts All Sorts.
 And tune in next time for more reely random reviews with those 2 Reel Quirky Cats.